 Before You Adopt

 It is also now clear that dominance is generally not the cause of bad behavior.
 This is evident once you know the definition of dominance.
-In animal behavior, dominance is defined as a relationship between individuals that’s established by force, aggression and submission in order to gain priority access to resources.
-A dominance relationship is not established until one individual consistently submits.
-With this definition in mind, it is clear that most of the unruly behaviors we see in our pets are not due to a desire to gain higher rank.
-Consequently, dominance theory becomes irrelevant for most behavior problems in our pets.
+In animal behavior, dominance is defined as a relationship between individuals that’s established submission.
+Human involvement in dog-dog interactions can reduce the tendency for neutered companion dogs to engage in agonistic encounters and form dominance relationships.
+Overall, dominance appears to be applicable to some, but not all, relationships among neutered companion dogs.
+When dominance relationships are present among dogs (neutered, intact, and/or feral), they tend to be expressed primarily though affiliative displays of submission on the part of the subordinate rather than dominant displays of aggression on the part of the dominant.
+With this definition in mind, it is clear that most of the unruly behaviors we see in our pets are not directed toward to a desire to gain higher rank over us.

 So what is the root of unruly behavior?
 The psychology studies on learning and behavior of the last 60+ years have shown us that animals (and humans) behave in undesirable ways because these behaviors have been reinforced.
 To change behavior we have to remove the rewards for undesirable behavior and focus instead on rewarding good behavior.

 The simple approach, along with attention to the nuances of timing, body language, and motivation, forms the basis for establishing a relationship of trust between the human and the pet.
 Training becomes a joy rather than a chore and the methods open up a whole new connection with your pet.